atari-spaghetticode/uip-tools/README.md

  [Files can be downloaded here](https://bitbucket.org/sqward/uip-tools/downloads/)

 # Requirements

 **Uiptool** requires an Atari machine TOS operating system.
 It should work with all know versions but it's advised to use it on the most recent version as possible.
 Normally the tool is developed on Atari Falcon. **MiNT** and **STING/STiK** will be detected and **uiptool** will **ABORT** if present.

 A **NetUSBee** Ethernet addon or **Ethernac** compatible hardware is also required.

+# Security

+Obviously, you should never expose your uiptool IP/port to the internet!
+Absolutly no effort was expanded at hardening the uiptool.
+It should *ONLY* be used in a trusted environment!

 # Usage